wbushey/wbushey.github.io/_posts/2009-08-14-realdvd-permission-denied.md

   anti-circumvention rules, and Judge Patel granted a temporary injunction to prevent the sale of the products."
 layout: post
+redirect_from:
+  - /index.php/component/content/article/40-random-thoughts/57-realdvd-permission-denied
-permalink: /2009/08/realdvd-permission-denied/
+  - /2009/08/realdvd-permission-denied/
 categories:
-  - Tech Policy
+  - tech-policy
 tags:
   - Innovation
   - Intellectual Property